Yzma: [opens mouth to speak, then stops] ...How did we, Kronk?

 - The most recent Abel's Story update (Part 2, page 24) at Dan and Mab's Furry Adventures, Fa'Lina does this to Abel.

 - Not the first time she's done it, particularly since she has a certain "nasty habit".

 - Noah of El Goonish Shive seems to be able to do this.
 This strip clearly shows Elliot reaching the top of the escalator first, while the next one places Noah in front of Elliot.
 Of course, it had been strongly implied earlier that Noah had some sort of magical ability.

 - In Commander Kitty, Zenith and her goons somehow pull this off when Nin Wah tries to alert the Triple-I to her presence.

-- Awkward Zombie has a parody of the "teleporting steed" in many video games (Shadow of the Colossus, in this case).
+- Pictured atop this page is Awkward Zombie doing a parody of the "teleporting steed" in many video games (Shadow of the Colossus, in this case).